RationAI/xopat/modules/webgl/shaders/README.md

         - `float data = 3.0; float x = ${this.opacity.sample("data * .5 + 2)};` is perfectly valid, unless used inside main(...) due to namespace collisions,
         remember your shader(part) can run several times within one (shader)script
     - `glLoaded, glDrawing, init, toHtml` functions to map onto your shader lifecycle
+ - **controls are mapped to 0-1 range**
+    - to unify controls output, all values of an uniforms sent to GPU with rational part should be mapped to 0-1 interval range
+    - this means your shader should assume the input in GLSL will be between 0 and 1 and can rescale it as it sees fit
  - sync controls using `control.on(name, callback)` and clear them using `control.off(name)`
     - only one callback can be registered for each name
     - you defined `name` when creating the control, the control will notify you if its value was modified